 Diagnosis

-Your doctor will ask about your medical history and perform a physical exam.
-A thorough medical history and physical exam can provide important clues about a chronic cough.
-Your doctor may also order tests to look for the cause of your chronic cough.
+Your healthcare professional asks about your medical history and does a physical exam.
+A thorough medical history and physical exam can give important clues about a chronic cough.
+Your health professional also may order tests to look for the cause of your chronic cough.

-However, many doctors opt to start treatment for one of the common causes of chronic cough rather than ordering expensive tests.
-If the treatment doesn't work, however, you may undergo testing for less common causes.
+But many health professionals start treatment for one of the common causes of chronic cough rather than ordering expensive tests.
+If the treatment doesn't work, you may be tested for less common causes.

 Imaging tests

-• X-rays.
-Although a routine chest X-ray won't reveal the most common reasons for a cough — postnasal drip, acid reflux or asthma — it may be used to check for lung cancer, pneumonia and other lung diseases.
+- X-rays.
+Although a routine chest X-ray won't reveal the most common reasons for a cough — postnasal drip, acid reflux, tobacco use or asthma — it may be used to check for lung cancer, pneumonia and other lung diseases.
 An X-ray of your sinuses may reveal evidence of a sinus infection.

-• Computerized tomography (CT) scans.
-CT scans also may be used to check your lungs for conditions that may produce chronic cough or your sinus cavities for pockets of infection.
+- Computerized tomography scans.
+These scans also are called CT scans.
+They may be used to check your lungs for conditions that may produce chronic cough or your sinus cavities for pockets of infection.

 Lung function tests